Kushner chases Trump's 'ultimate deal' in Middle East

 Palestinian leaders, who were concerned about America's inability to act as an impartial mediator in negotiations under Trump, are still waiting for the White House to openly commit to a two-state solution.
 Such a vision has long been the international consensus on what the future of the region should be: an Israeli state next to a Palestinian state.

-But the Trump administration has refused to declare that as the goal of a peace process, eroding the willingness of Palestinian President Mahmoud Abbas to follow the White House's lead.
+But the Trump administration has refused to declare that as the goal of a peace process, eroding the willingness of Abbas to follow the White House's lead.

 One day before Kushner's meetings with Netanyahu and Abbas, State Department spokeswoman Heather Nauert said, "We are not going to state what the outcome has to be.
 It has to be workable to both sides.
 And I think, really, that's the best view as to not really bias one side over the other, to make sure that they can work through it."